COVID-19 Update: Alcohol To-Go and Delivery Now Allowed March 21,2020

 - Restaurants can sell cocktails to go in sealed containers.

-- A cocktail or mixed drink sold in a plastic cup with a plastic lid is ok, as long as there is not a straw in it.
+- A cocktail or mixed drink sold in a plastic cup with a plastic lid is ok, as long as there is not a straw in it, and as long as any holes in the lid are sealed securely with tape.

 - Growlers and crowlers CANNOT refilled by restaurants or bars for to-go or delivery alcohol.
 However, new growlers and crowlers that the restaurant has purchased and that have never been used can be used for to-go and delivery alcohol.
 However, restaurants can sell